-Usefulness and limitation of vertical analysis:
+Usefulness and limitations of vertical analysis

-Vertical analysis also allows the analyst to compare and contrast more easily the financial statements of two and more companies in the same industrial sector.
+Vertical analysis allows the analyst to compare and contrast more easily the financial statements of two or more companies in the same industrial sector.

-It effectively reduces the problem of size differences between companies
+It effectively reduces the problem of size differences between companies.

-It helps the analyst formulate hypotheses about which model, between the firms compared, appears to be the most effective in driving sustainable financial performance
+It helps the analyst to formulate hypotheses about which business model is the most effective in driving sustainable financial performance.

-However, as there is diversity of presentation of financial statements across firms, even if common-sized, the comparison across firms can be challenging due to the specific structure of the statements for each firm.
+However, as there is diversity across firms in how financial statements are structured and presented, comparison can be challenging, even when firms are the same size.

-Exhibit 6.1 presents a vertical analysis for the Silicon Beach Tech Company (SBTC).
+The table below presents a vertical analysis for the Silicon Beach Tech Company (SBTC).
 In the income statement, the percentages are expressed in terms of total revenue.
-So for SBTC, we see that total operating revenues of 484,000 are set equal to 100%, and all the other amounts are in the income statement are expressed as a percentage of operating revenues.
-Vertical analysis, like ratio analysis, permits the use of relative measures to more readily evaluate the financial position and performance of the company.
-Now, back to return on sales (ROS).
-The ROS ratio is defined as follows:
+Thus, total operating revenues of $484,000 are set to 100 percent, and all the other amounts in the income statement are expressed as a percentage of operating revenues.
+Vertical analysis, like ratio analysis, permits the use of relative measures to better evaluate the financial position and performance of the company.

-Return of sales = Net incomeTotal Sales Revenue
+Consider the ROS ratio, which is defined as follows:

+Return on sales= Net income Total sales revenue

 Return on sales for SBTC = 72,400 / 484,000 = 0.1496

-Notice that ROS shows what percent of every dollar of revenue is left as profit after deducting expenses.
-For SBTC company 14.96% of profit is left out of each dollar in sales.
-Thus, ROS is a measure of profitability and the higher the number the better the firm does in generating profits from its operations.
+Notice that ROS shows what percentage of each dollar of revenue is left as profit after deducting expenses.
+For this company, 14.96 percent of each dollar in sales is profit.
+Thus, ROS is a measure of profitability, and the higher the number, the more effectively the firm is generating profits from its operations.

-Exhibit 6.1 Vertical analysis and Horizontal Analysis
+Vertical and Horizontal Analysis